faculty placeholder - Norwich University Shield TM

 Publications

 “El Peso Hero: Comic Book Protagonists of the (Un)Documented Experience”.
-Un-Disciplining Latinx Comics & Visual Cultures: Theoretical, Pedagogical, and Aesthetic Approaches.
-Forthcoming.
+Latinx Comics Studies: Critical and Creative Crossings, eds.
+Maite Urcaregui and Maria Fernanda Diaz-Basteris.
+Accepted and forthcoming April 2025.